-The rainbow tetrahedron is a Stage 4 - 4 metre construction made with 4 of the Stage 3 - 2 metre tetrahedra.
+The rainbow tetrahedron is a Stage 4 (4 metre) construction made with 4 of the Stage 3 (2 metre) tetrahedra.

-There are many other questions about number patterns and geometry that you can investigate based on this structure.
-For example: 'How many triangular faces at each stage?'
-'If the blue (Stage 0) tetrahedron were solid rather than skeletal, what fraction of the volume of the tetrahedron is filled at each stage and what fraction is empty space?'
+There are many other questions about scale, number patterns and geometry that you can investigate based on this structure.

+For example: 'How many triangular faces are there at each stage?'
+'If the (Stage 0) tetrahedra, like the violet tetrahedra on the bottom layer, were solid rather than skeletal, what fraction of the volume of the tetrahedron would be filled at each stage and what fraction would be empty space?'

 'What shape is the hole in the middle?'

 Let us know what you find out.